ariesteam/ariesteam.github.com/modules/carbon.markdown

 disturbance.

-**Anthropogenic (human-caused) carbon emissions** result from the burning of fossil fuels and the subsequent release of carbon dioxide to the atmosphere.
+**Anthropogenic (human-caused) carbon emissions** result from the burning of fossil fuels and the subsequent release of CO<sub>2</sub>
+to the atmosphere.
 Since greenhouse gas emitters benefit from the waste absorption capacity of the biosphere, carbon sequestration and storage can be divided among emitters.
 Existing and proposed systems